Voxelmetric/Voxelmetric1/README.md

 Voxe(lmetric) is an open source voxel framework for Unity3d.
 It is meant to be an easy to use, easy to extend solution for voxel games.
 It is currently in alpha so expect breaking changes and incomplete documentation.
 Any help with the project is more then welcome.
 Feel free to create a pull request, ask questions or suggest new features.

 This project is a result of mergin my original project Voxe (https://github.com/richardbiely/Voxe) with Voxelmetric (https://github.com/Voxelmetric/Voxelmetric1).
 It takes the best from both worlds - Voxe's performance and Voxelmetric's features.
-A lot of work has been put into improving both and it hardly resembles its predecessors now.
+A lot of work has been put into this project and it barely resembles its predecessors now.

 ![alt tag](https://github.com/richardbiely/Voxelmetric/blob/alpha_3/voxelmetric.jpg)